9boogie/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+Single Page Twitter with following behaviours:
+  - Compose Tweets
+  - Character Counts
+  - Compose Button to hide and show new tweet text box
+  - Responsive Design for Mobile and Desktop uses

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Practice of HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.

+## Final Product

 ## Getting Started